ARTICLE I. PURPOSE

 The Research and Practice Committee shall select, study, and recommend action on any issue pertaining to the professional interest of those practicing in the field of metabolic dietetics.
-The committee shall also develop and support research and practice initiatives that provide leadership and mentoring, and increase opportunities to advance the professional growth and contribution of GMDI members.
+The committee shall also develop and support research and practice initiatives that provide leadership and mentoring and increase opportunities to advance the professional growth and contribution of GMDI members.
 The committee also shall provide guidance for the preparation and submission of abstracts for presentation at GMDI conferences and applications for GMDI Research Awards and oversee the evaluation of the submitted abstracts for the GMDI biannual conference and applications for GMDI Research Awards.

 Section 5.8.
 Communications and Advocacy Committee.

 The Communications and Advocacy Committee shall develop and oversee internal and external communications for the organization, including media relations, marketing activities, and online communications.
 The Secretary shall be a liaison between the Executive Committee and the Communications and Advocacy Committee.
 The committee will organize, develop, and promote access to electronic resources that facilitate communication and sharing of information within the scope of GMDI goals.
 The committee will also promote awareness of the goals and expertise of the organization outside of the membership.

 The Education and Training Committee shall develop, evaluate, and implement programs and practice tools for the training and continuing education of metabolic dietitians, and the education of other professional groups and the lay public with regard to nutritional management of patients with genetic metabolic disorders.